UpGado/digit_classifier/README.md

 It was finals period, and I was feeling too free.
 I came up with this challenge:
 I created a Neural Net that can recognize handwritten digits and classify them, all written from scratch and without using any libraries.
 As a challenge, I forbad myself from reading any code, and restricted my research to articles in plain English that describe the ideas behind Neural Nets.

-The classifier worked, and reached an accuracy of 84% on the training set!
+The classifier worked, and reached an accuracy of 84% on the testing set!

 ![alt text](docs/accuracy_graph.png)